-- Attach the reflector center supports onto radiant tubes. - 2 Slide each reflector section through the hangers and adjust the reflector tension spring into the V-groove on the top of the reflector.
+- Slide each reflector section through the hangers and adjust the reflector tension spring (if applicable) into the V-groove on the top of the reflector.
 The reflectors should overlap approximately 4 inches. - 3 To prevent the reflectors from shifting, secure the reflector sections together using sheet metal screws, except at the expansion joint (see Chart 3.6).
-NOTE: Installer to supply sheet metal screws. - Attach reflector end caps with polished finish inward, to each end of the reflector run.
+NOTE: Installer to supply sheet metal screws. - 4 Attach reflector end caps, with polished finish inward, to each end of the reflector run.
 Secure with clips.

-Reflectors, and reflector accessories, direct infrared energy to the floor level.
+Reflectors and reflector accessories direct infrared energy to the floor level.
 The reflector assembly depends on the heater configuration, proximity to combustibles and space surrounding the heater.

-Before you begin assembly, determine if the use of reflector accessories are necessary (see Chart 3.5).
+Before you begin assembly, determine if the use of reflector accessories are necessary (see chart 3.5).